fcbg-platforms/byte-triggers/README.md

 # Byte-triggers

-Delviers integer triggers between 0 and 255 on a parallel port or on an LSL marker stream.
+Delivers integer triggers between 0 and 255 on a parallel port or on an LSL marker stream.

 ## Install